This post may contain affiliate links. Please read our disclosure policy.

 How to Make Sheet Pan Chicken Fajitas

-- Toss together with fajita seasoning, olive oil and a splash of white wine vinegar.
+Toss together the chicken, bell peppers, onion, seasonings, olive oil, and a splash of white wine vinegar in a large bowl.

 Sheet Pan Chicken Fajitas